Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal preserved WSM

 where we have used ${\bf \tilde{A} \tilde{D}} = \gamma {\bf I}_q $, $\gamma = E^2({\bf k}) - \left(f_3({\bf k})\right)^2 $.
 Note that $\gamma$ is the eigenvalue of the positive definite matrix $ {\bf B B}^{\dagger}$, so $\gamma \ge 0$.
 The energy spectrum is

 where $n=1, 2, 3, ...q$, are the Landau level indices.
 Clearly the spectrum is symmetric about the zero energy.
 Therefore the gapless points between the highest occupied and lowest unoccupied bands are given by $E_1({\bf k}) = 0$, which leads to two separate conditions $f_3({\bf k}) = 2 \sin{k_z} = 0$ and $ \gamma_1(q, {\bf k}) = 0$.
-The first condition tells that band touching along the $k_z$ direction can occur only at $k_z=0$ and/or $\pi$.
+The first condition tells that band touching along the $k_z$ direction can occur only at $k_{z0}=0$ and/or $\pi$.
 Band touchings along the $k_x$ and $k_y$ directions can be found from Eq. \ref{eq:det2} by setting $\gamma = 0$.
 Then the Eq. \ref{eq:det2} reduces to

 which is to be solved for a fixed $q$ to find the $k_x$ and $k_y$ values at which band touching can occur.
-For the case of Bloch-Hofstadter Hamiltonian in Eq. \ref{eq:blochH2}, a special form of the matrix $T_y= \sigma_x + i \sigma_y$ brought ${\bf B}$ in (almost) triangular form which made us possible to solve the above equation for arbitrary values of $q$.
+Analyzing the condition in Eq. \ref{eq:det3}, we find that $k_{z0}=\pi$ is not an allowed solution.
+Therefore band touching, if occurs in presence of magnetic field, along the $k_z$ remains at $k_{z0}=0$.
+For the case of the Hofstadter Hamiltonian in Eq. \ref{eq:blochH2}, a special form of the matrix $T_y= \sigma_x + i \sigma_y$ brought ${\bf B}$ in (almost) triangular form which made us possible to solve the above equation for arbitrary values of $q$.
 This is not the situation for the present case.
 Nevertheless we can make a progress for small $q$ values, where the Eq. \ref{eq:det3} can be solved by brute force.
-We have learned in Sec. \ref{Sec:TRB} that the exact solution of the zeros of the Bloch-Hofstadter Hamiltonian produces correct phase diagram in the Hofstadter regime $l_B \sim a$ (i.e. small $q$ values) only.
-For large $q$ values in the regime $l_B\gg a$, we construct the phase diagrams numerically by computing the energy gap.
-Below we analitically compute the zeros of the Bloch-Hofstadter Hamiltonian to construct phase diagrams for small $q$ values $q=2, 3, 4$ and $5$ only.
+We have learned in Sec. \ref{Sec:TRB} that the exact solution for the zeros of the Bloch-Hofstadter Hamiltonian produces correct phase diagram in the Hofstadter regime $l_B \sim a$ (i.e. small $q$ values) only.
+For large $q$ values in the regime $l_B\gg a$, we construct the phase diagrams numerically by computing the energy gap as a function of the two parameters $k_1$ and $k_2$.
+Below we analytically compute the zeros of the Bloch-Hofstadter Hamiltonian to construct phase diagrams for small $q$ values $q=2, 3, 4$ and $5$ only.

-Since the magnetic field is aligned along the $z$-direction, band touching points along the $k_z$ direction remain at $k_{z0}= 0$ and/or $\pi$ for all $q$ values.
+Since the magnetic field is aligned along the $z$-direction, band touching point along the $k_z$ direction remains at $k_{z0}= 0$ for all $q$ values.
 The corresponding $k_x$ and $k_y$ values for $q=2$ are given by the condition

 which can be simplified to a set of two conditions